asood-life/expressio/README.md

 <h3 id="future-work">Future Work</h3>
 <ul>
-    <li><b>Augmenting the Uploaded Image</b>: Implement a feature in the application where, upon clicking the predict function, the user is presented with an option to apply transformations to the image, such as adjusting contrast brightness, rotation, and cropping, before submitting it for prediction.</li>
+    <li><b>Augmenting the Uploaded Image</b>: Implement a feature in the application where, upon clicking the predict function, the user is presented with an option to apply transformations to the image, such as adjusting contrast brightness, rotation, and cropping, before submitting it for prediction to backend.</li>
     <li><b>Elevating Model Robustness</b>: Enhance the model architecture and apply augmentations to the existing dataset to build a more robust model capable of predicitng facial expression with better precision.</li>
 </ul>